Free for Life was founded by Colette Wise and Dan Bercu.

 Free for Life established a partnership with the only shelter in Nicaragua exclusively working with minor trafficking victims.

-Free For Life ended the partnership with the only shelter in Romania, finding them a larger funder to cover all of their needs.
+Free For Life ended the partnership with the shelter in Romania, after finding a larger funder to cover all of their needs.

-Colette Bercu, founder of Free for Life, became the manager of the Rescue and Restore coalition for the next 3 years in the Nashville area.
+Colette Wise, founder of Free for Life, became the manager of the Rescue and Restore coalition for the next 3 years in the Nashville area.

 Free for Life began supporting a border monitoring station on the Nepal / India border at Krishnanagar, in collaboration with Peace Rehabilitation Center.